How U.S. Airlines Are Regulated

 PFAS Regulations and Airport Cleanup

 Per- and polyfluoroalkyl substances (PFAS) are "forever chemicals" used in aqueous film-forming foams (AFFFs) for aircraft firefighting and training.
-PFAS persist in the environment and have contaminated groundwater at many airports.
+PFAS persist in the environment and have contaminated groundwater at airports.
 The EPA proposed regulating PFAS under the Safe Drinking Water Act in 2022-2023, establishing maximum contaminant levels (MCLs) for several PFAS compounds.
 If MCLs are finalized, airports and airlines may face cleanup obligations.
 Airlines used AFFF during training and maintenance, and airports applied AFFF for crash response, so both parties bear potential liability.
 The FAA and EPA are coordinating on PFAS remediation strategies.
-As of March 2026, the EPA's final MCLs had not been finalized, but the proposed standards created significant uncertainty for airports and airlines with PFAS contamination.
+As of March 2026, the EPA's final MCLs had not been finalized, creating uncertainty for airports and airlines with PFAS contamination regarding remediation timelines and costs.

 ---